There’s one Elon Musk interview question that can make or break your job interview, and pretending you’re something you’re not won’t cut it.

 In this social media-driven world, folks from all walks of life try to seem bigger than they really are.
 But when push comes to shove, the truth has a funny way of coming out.

 “What were the most difficult problems you faced and how did you solve them?”

-Without a doubt, one of the most loaded questions I’ve come across.
-By asking this question alone, a hiring manager can determine if they want to hire you or not.
+Hands down, it’s one of the heaviest questions I’ve come across.
+Just by asking this, a hiring manager can decide if they want you on their team or not.

 Comparing the work experience of 2 different engineers

 Let’s look at the work experiences of two wildly different engineers that a hiring manager might hear about.